 Physical Inspections Are Going Digital

 And if you consider any time a car changes owners, whether through being sold, shipped, insured, or repaired, each interaction requires a new examination.
-Most are currently done manually with paper and pen making a digital inspection a more efficient and cost-effective option for businesses.
+Most are done manually with paper and pen, making a digital inspection more efficient and cost-effective for businesses.

 Fuel Cell Electric Vehicles On the Rise